aberhamm/exam-study-app/docs/api-data.md

 ### External Question Types (`types/external-question.ts`)

-These types represent the raw data format from JSON files:
+These types represent the payload shape exchanged by the API (in-memory, not a disk file):

 ```typescript
 export type StudyLink = {